chili-publish/grafx-documentation/docs/GraFx-Studio/guides/output/settings/index.md

 Can be used to scale the output if your target channel requires a bigger or smaller image size.
 Higher-resolution images will be used (if available in your media) to produce higher-resolution output.

+### Quality

+Can be used to set the quality of the output.
+100% will produce the highest quality but also the largest file size.
+1% will produce the lowest quality but smallest file size.

 ## PNG output settings

 ![screenshot-full](os09.png)